williammadie/memo/windows/windows.md

 - `ipconfig /displaydns`: list all websites (domain name) and their corresponding IP addresses
 - `ipconfig /flushdns`: Erase DNS cache (all known domain names and their corresponding IP addresses)

+- `ping -t google.fr`: ping the specified address until stopped by user
+- `ping -b`: ping all machines on a network (deprecated?)

+- `nslookup ratp.fr`: obtain information from DNS servers about a specified domain

 ## User

 ## Query on a windows filesystem